prudvi-33/Azure-DevOps/CKA/Security-in-k8s/TLS/TLS.md

 3. How to generate them?
 4. How to configure them?
 5. How to view them ?
-6. How to troubleshoot issues related to kubernetes?
+6. How to troubleshoot issues related to certificates?